avensolutions/databricks-training-resources/deltalake/deltalake.md

 You can also traverse to any version using the **`TIMESTAMP AS OF`** command.

+### 6. Show the table as it was at a point in time

 ```sql
 SELECT * FROM students TIMESTAMP AS OF "paste_the_timestamp_for_version_1_here";
 ```

 You can use the time travel feature to create views which represent data at a specific point in time.

+### 7. Create a view of the table as it was at version 1

 ```sql
 CREATE OR REPLACE VIEW students_v1 AS